NotJoeMartinez/bootleg-youtube-premium/README.md

-# ios-youtube-dl
+# Bootleg-Youtube-Premium
-I don't like paying $15 a month to listen to youtube videos with my phone locked
+I don't like paying $15 a month to listen to youtube videos with my phone locked.
+`Bootleg-Youtube-Premium` integrates iOS shortcuts, a remote apache server and the python youtube-dl library to give you a "most" of the youtube premium features at a fraction of the price.

 ## Server-Side installation